berlinrs/berline.rs/_posts/2023-11-14-rust-and-tell-november-edition.md

 In his free time he likes to dissect open source tools and this talk is going to be one of them.

 _Josh Junon_
-Josh Juron is a senior Rust developer at GitButer.
+Josh Juron is a senior Rust developer at GitButler.
 Prior to GitButler he was the lead developer of the Oro Operating System.

 **Food & Drinks**